rsrini7/Notification-SSE-WebFlux/README.md

 - Ensure Kafka topics are created before running the backend.
 - The database schema is initialized via `schema.sql`.
 - Customize Kafka, DB configs in `backend/src/main/resources/application.yml`.
+- JWT secret and other security configs are also in `application.yml`.

 ---